camunda/camunda-bpm-platform/CONTRIBUTING.md

 ## \<subject\>

 A brief summary of the change.
-Use impartive form (e.g. *implement* instead of *implemented*).
+Use imperative form (e.g. *implement* instead of *implemented*).
 The entire subject line shall not exceed 70 characters.

 ## \<body\>